Highlights

-When we first started working with edge computing and TensorRT video analytics, we had little idea how to optimize inference for real-time applications.
+When we first started working with edge computing and TensorRT video analytics, we had little idea about inference optimization for real-time applications.
 Our project required deploying AI models on the NVIDIA Jetson AGX Orin device, where speed was critical.
 Not only did we have to process large models individually, but we also needed to run the feature extraction and inference pipelines in real-time.
 The challenge?
 High latency.

 We were building a model that extracted multiple features from an image—pose landmarks, facial landmarks, segmentation masks, depth estimation, and face detection.
 While the models worked well, the inference time was painfully slow.
 Every millisecond counted, and we needed to find a way to accelerate the processing without compromising accuracy.